-- (a) no additions or alteration of any structure should be done without making provision for waste that will be generated from the site; - (b) recyclable and non-recyclable waste is separated; - (c) non-recyclable waste is treated or disposed of in an environmentally sound manner; - (d) until disposal, all building waste, together with the containers used for the storage, collection or disposal thereof, is kept on the premises on which the waste was generated; - (e) the premises on which the building waste is generated, do not become unsightly and no nuisance is caused by accumulated building waste; - (f) any building waste which is blown off or washed away from the premises is promptly retrieved; - (g) any structure necessary to contain the building waste is constructed; and - (h) any instruction from the Council regarding the management and storage of building waste, including any structures to be constructed is adhered to.
+- (a) no additions or alteration of any structure should be done without making provision for waste that will be generated from the site; - (b) recyclable and non-recyclable waste is separated; - (c) non-recyclable waste is treated or disposed of in an environmentally sound manner; - (d) until disposal, all building waste, together with the containers used for the storage, collection or disposal thereof, is kept on the premises on which the waste was generated; - (e) the premises on which the building waste is generated, do not become unsightly and no nuisance is caused by accumulated building waste; - (f) any building waste which is blown off or washed away from the premises is promptly retrieved, stored in receptacles or containers; - (g) any structure necessary to contain the building waste is constructed; and - (h) any instruction from the Council regarding the management and storage of building waste, including any structures to be constructed is adhered to.

-15. Storage of building waste
+20. Storage of building waste

-- (1) No person may place building waste on a pavement or sidewalk unless such waste is placed in a skip. - (2) The prohibition in subsection (1) does not apply to the storage of building material which one will utilise in the construction of the building. - (3) Every receptacle used for the storage and removal of building waste must- - (a) have clearly marked on it the name, address and telephone number of the person in control of that receptacle; - (b) be fitted with reflecting chevrons or reflectors which must completely outline the front and the back thereof; and - (c) be covered at all times other than when actually receiving, or being emptied of waste so that no displacement of its contents can occur.
+- (1) No person may place building waste on a pavement or sidewalk unless such waste is placed in a skip. - (2) The prohibition in subsection (1) does not apply to the storage of building material which one will utilise in the construction of the building. - (3) Every receptacle used for the storage and removal of building waste must- - (a) have clearly marked on it the name, address and telephone number of the person in control of that receptacle; - (b) be fitted with reflecting chevrons or reflectors which must completely outline the front and the back thereof; and - (c) be properly closed at all times other than when actually receiving or being emptied of waste so that no displacement of its contents can occur. - (4) An owner or occupier or any person responsible for the new development, renovations or alterations to a building and new private dwellings must submit to the Council an integrated waste management plan including such information as Council requires prior to the start of the development and also during the development, if so requested by the Council. - (5) Once a container or receptacle is full, it must be disposed of within seven days.

-16. Collection and disposal of building waste
+21. Collection and disposal of building waste

-- (1) The owner or occupier of premises on which building waste is generated or the developer must ensure that the waste is collected and transported by an accredited service provider. - (2) All building waste must be disposed of at an appropriately licensed waste disposal facility, unless- - (a) the Council has given written consent for the building waste to be used for the purpose of land reclamation and all other authorisations required for this have been obtained; or
+(1) The owner or occupier of premises on which building waste is generated or the developer must ensure that the waste is collected and transported by an accredited service provider.